AT-Publishing/website/_posts/2019-09-24-wallets-evo.md

 #### Where now?

-* Find more on particular wallets in your [older article on altcoin wallets](/altcoin-wallets/).
-* If you're looking to buy a hardware wallet, there are discount offers throughout the year.
+* If you're looking to buy a commercial hardware wallet, there are discount offers throughout the year.
 We keep the good ones listed [here](/blackfriday/).